bkirsh99/GNMINFRMTCS/A4/Assignment4.md

 Which chromosome has the biggest difference between reads?
 Which genome build had more reads for this chromosome?
 Answer below - 1 pt

-ANSWER: Chromosome 21 has the biggest difference between reads.
-The hg38 build has more reads than the hg19 build for this chromosome.
+ANSWER: By visual inspection, chromosome 21 has the biggest difference between reads.
+The hg38 build has noticeably more reads than the hg19 build for this chromosome.

 ### d.
 Reads position in the genome builds